Apr 7, 2016

 Finally, Bring To Life What To Sell Through Case Studies and Customer Stories

-Underpinning your pillars and value proposition are case studies and success stories that provide colour and context to how to deal with issues out on the field.
+Underpinning your pillars and value proposition are case studies and success stories that provide color and context to how to deal with issues out on the field.
 Observing and listening into real customer calls or demos can be a great opportunity for new reps to see those stories being played out in real action.

 Maintaining a library of video recordings of how experienced reps steer customer discussions can also be really valuable as it provides an opportunity for new reps to pick up sound bites and examples that have been tried and tested.
 In addition, sharing a repository of referenceable customers, case study and stories can be an invaluable resource for the sales reps.